 • Mismatches between the specimen and the listed goods, including specimens showing unrelated products or services, prompt USPTO refusals.

-Although promotional materials can effectively showcase a trademark, the United States Patent and Trademark Office (USPTO) frequently refuses specimens that consist solely of such materials.
 The USPTO requires specimens to demonstrate actual use of the mark in commerce on or in connection with the goods or services identified in the application.
-Promotional materials, such as brochures, flyers, or advertisements, often do not satisfy this requirement because they primarily serve to promote rather than display the trademark directly on the goods or their packaging.
-Consequently, the specimen relevance is diminished if the trademark is not shown in a manner that clearly indicates the source of the goods or services.
-The USPTO’s focus on specimen relevance ensures that trademarks are used in a way that consumers associate with the product or service itself, rather than merely in marketing contexts.
-Therefore, reliance on promotional materials alone frequently results in specimen refusals due to insufficient evidence of trademark use in commerce.
+Promotional materials such as brochures, flyers, or advertisements often fail this requirement because they promote rather than display the trademark directly on the goods or their packaging.
+The specimen’s relevance diminishes when the trademark is not shown in a manner that clearly indicates the source of the goods or services.
+The USPTO’s focus on specimen relevance ensures that trademarks are used in a way consumers associate with the product itself, not merely in marketing contexts.
+Reliance on promotional materials alone frequently results in specimen refusals due to insufficient evidence of trademark use in commerce.

-Numerous trademark applications encounter refusals due to specimens lacking clear evidence of actual use in commerce.
-The USPTO’s specimen requirements mandate that the specimen must demonstrate bona fide use of the mark in the sale or advertising of goods or services.
-Specimens that fail to show this actual use often result in refusal under Section 1(a).
+The USPTO’s specimen requirements mandate that the specimen demonstrate bona fide use of the mark in the sale or advertising of goods or services.
 Common deficiencies include digital mock-ups, unauthorized promotional materials, or images that do not clearly associate the mark with the goods or services.
 The distinction between acceptable and unacceptable specimens hinges on their ability to reflect real-world commercial activity.

 Specimen Type Common Issue